Mike Hilgers

 i.
 Express language in § 79-989, added by 2019 Neb.
 Laws LB 33, § 5, indicates that the records added to the exception in s. above “shall not be considered public records subject to sections 84-712 to 84-712.09 . . . .”
 However, members’ names and the dates of participation in the retirement system shall be considered public records.
 See § 79-989(3), amended 2021 Neb.
 Laws LB 147, § 22.

 t.
-Social security numbers, credit card, charge card or debit card numbers and expiration dates; and financial account numbers supplied to state and local governments by citizens.
+Social security numbers, credit card, charge card or debit card numbers and expiration dates; and financial account numbers supplied to state and local governments.

 u.
 Information exchanged between a jurisdictional utility and city pursuant to the State Natural Gas Regulation Act, Neb.
 Rev. Stat. §§ 66-1801 through 66-1868.
 This exception to disclosure was added as a result of 2009 Neb.
 Laws LB 658, § 7.